This post may contain affiliate or sponsored links. Please read our disclosure policy.

-Make-Ahead: You can whip up several of these on the weekend and have breakfast ready to go for the week.
-They just take minutes to put together.close
+- Make-Ahead: Similar to our 7 Smoothie Freezer Packs, you can whip up several of these on the weekend and have breakfast ready to go for the week.
+They just take minutes to put together.

-No Cooking Involved: The oats softened in the liquid as it sits in the refrigerator, which means no cooking is needed.
-Doesn’t get much easier.
+- No Cooking Involved: The oats soften in the liquid as it sits in the refrigerator, which means no cooking is needed.

-Eat On-the-Go: Whether you have just a few minutes before you leave for the day or need to eat breakfast in the car or at your desk, this breakfast-in-a-jar fits the bill!
-Eat these Peach Pie Overnight Oats cold or warm.
+- Eat On the Go: Whether you have just a few minutes before you leave for the day or need to eat breakfast in the car or at your desk, this breakfast-in-a-jar fits the bill!
+Eat these overnight oats cold or warm.
+(Read on for tips for serving.)
+Check out more Healthy On-the-Go Snacks.

-In just four simple steps, you can throw together your overnight oats and be ready for the week.
-Here’s how:
+In just 4 simple steps, you can throw together your overnight oats and be ready for the week.
+Here’s the basic method:

-- Add Toppings: Pour in the remaining add-ins, like pecans, cinnamon, and vanilla for this version.
+3 – Add Toppings: Pour in the remaining add-ins.
+For this recipe, it’s chopped pecans, cinnamon, ground flaxseed, and vanilla.

-Do I Eat Peach Pie Overnight Oats Warm or Cold?
+Do I Eat Overnight Oats Warm or Cold?

 We hear this question a lot.
-The best way to serve Peach Pie Overnight Oats is…whatever you like best!
+The best way to serve overnight oats is…whatever you like best!
 Eating them cold or warm works.

 Serve Overnight Oats Cold: Shake the jar.
 Stir in a little extra milk if it’s too thick and more sweetener if you’d like.
 Grab a spoon and eat your oats cold.
 This is the perfect solution for those mornings when you’re on the run!